JNHolman/RSVP-Cloud-Platform/infrastructure/project-2-ecs-cicd/README.md

 - Less deployment stress (no manual SSH or package installs)
 - Consistent environments from dev → prod

-This is what many hiring managers expect from Cloud/DevOps Engineers: not just standing up servers, but owning the delivery pipeline.

 ---

 ## Future Enhancements